FridayMarch26th/FridayMarch26th.github.io/_projects/robot-tentacles.md

 ![](/images/bits/robotentacles (1).jpg)

-Given a loose brief of "Birth", I decided to jab a spherical egg with artifically intelligent metal pokers.
-Jup.
+The response to a loose brief of "Birth", for a project that was never meant to be.

-The resulting setup could create and animate an entire sentient cable by drawing a curve.
+A lot of variations along the lines of orienting things along splines.
+The resulting setup could create and animate an entire sentient cable with the simple drawing of a curve.

-Happy with that.

 There's a bit of a breakdown, [here](https://t.co/VTPoNtnO8v).